anasoftwareanddataengineer/TensorFlow/README.md

 # TensorFlow
-From simple to complex projects using Tenser Flow and other libs Machine Learning and Artifical Intelligence related projects Solved excercises from TF Coursera course
+From simple to complex projects using Tensor Flow and other libs Machine Learning and Artifical Intelligence related projects Solved excercises from TF Coursera course